-Rear Adm.
-Girrier assumed duties as Deputy Commander and Chief of Staff, U.S. Pacific Fleet in September 2013.
+Rear Admiral Roberg Girrier assumed duties as deputy commander and chief of staff, U.S. Pacific Fleet in September 2013.

 Girrier entered the U.S. Naval Academy from the State of New York, graduating with merit in 1983.

-A Surface Warfare Officer, he most recently served as Director for Operations (J3), U.S. Pacific Command providing operational planning and oversight for Joint military activities from the Eastern Pacific to Asia.
-At sea, he commanded Carrier Strike Group Seven, USS Ronald Reagan Strike Group and Carrier Strike Group Eleven, USS Nimitz Strike Group.
+A surface warfare officer, he most recently served as director for Operations (J3), U.S. Pacific Command providing operational planning and oversight for Joint military activities from the Eastern Pacific to Asia.
+At sea, he commanded Carrier Strike Group 7, USS Ronald Reagan Strike Group and Carrier Strike Group 11, USS Nimitz Strike Group.
 In Ronald Reagan Strike Group he conducted a combat deployment in support of Operations Enduring Freedom and New Dawn and provided disaster response for Japan during Operation Tomodachi.
 Prior to these tours he served as vice commander, Naval Mine and Anti-Submarine Warfare Command, with operational commander duties in 2nd, 3rd, 5th, and 7th Fleets.

-Ashore, Girrier has served as an instructor at the Surface Warfare Officer's school in Newport, R.I.
-In Washington D.C., he has served as a policy planner and representative to NATO bodies on counter proliferation for the Joint Staff (J-5); as the administrative aide to the Secretary of the Navy; the executive assistant to the deputy chief of Naval Operations for Plans, Policy and Operations; and as the Deputy Director of the Navy Staff.
+Ashore, Girrier has served as an instructor at the Surface Warfare Officer's school in Newport, Rhode Island.
+In Washington D.C., he has served as a policy planner and representative to NATO bodies on counter proliferation for the Joint Staff (J-5); as the administrative aide to the Secretary of the Navy; the executive assistant to the deputy chief of Naval Operations for Plans, Policy and Operations; and as the deputy director of the Navy Staff.
 Overseas he served as the executive assistant to Commander, U.S. Naval Forces Europe and Commander, Allied Joint Force Command Naples.